EpsilonSolutions/netscaler-command-reference/docs/ns/ns-simpleacl6/ns-simpleacl6.md

 Port number to match against the destination port number of an incoming IPv6 packet.
 Omitting the port number creates an all-ports simple ACL6 rule, which matches any port.
 In that case, you cannot create another simple ACL6 rule specifying a specific port and the same source IPv6 address.

+<b>protocol</b>
+Protocol to match against the protocol of an incoming IPv6 packet.
+You must set this parameter if you set the Destination Port parameter.
+Possible values: TCP, UDP

 <b>TTL</b>
 Number of seconds, in multiples of four, after which the simple ACL6 rule expires.
 If you do not want the simple ACL6 rule to expire, do not specify a TTL value.
 Minimum value: 4